SAP-samples/btp-kyma-multitenant-extension/mission-intro.md

 First check if you find an answer in the [troubleshooting](/documentation/troubleshooting/README.md) section.

-Create an issue to get support or to report a bug [here](https://github.com/SAP-samples/btp-kyma-multitenant-extension/issues/new/choose).
+Create an issue to get support or to report a bug in [GitHub](https://github.com/SAP-samples/btp-kyma-multitenant-extension/issues/new/choose).

 ## How to Provide Feedback?